How to set a computer's date and time

 - Click on the Date and Time in the notification area.
 This is commonly the bottom right-hand corner of the screen (as shown below).

 - In the Window that appears click Change date and time settings

 - Right-click on the time in your Systray.
 This is commonly in the bottom right-hand of your screen.

 - Click the Adjust Date/Time menu item.

-- This will open the Date/Time Properties window.
+- This opens the Date/Time Properties window.
 In this window you can adjust the time, date, and time zone.
-If you wish to change how the computer handles daylight savings, click the Time Zone tab and check or uncheck the 'Automatically adjust clock for daylight saving changes' option.
+If you want to change how the computer handles daylight savings, click the Time Zone tab and check or uncheck the 'Automatically adjust clock for daylight saving changes' option.